holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/03_flappy_bird/lesson_plan.md

     - What functions do you see?
         - Abstraction: think big, fill in the details later
         - `bird_flap()`, `bird_glide()`, `pipes_reset()`
-    - "Functions on the left, game loop on the right... just like race cars"
+    - "game loop on the right, functions on the left... just like race cars"
     - Why design at this level
         - Think high level
         - Fill in details later
-- Discuss plan with students and iron out question:
-    - Pair up
+- How to test functions
-    - Discuss (5m)
+    - Double click
-    - Split and do part 1 (10m)
-        - Can include animations
-    - Swap and do part 2 (10m)
+- What should do in groups?
-        - score, lives, lose screen
-    - Check results (5m)
-- Allow partners to discuss with computers (without coding) for 5m
-- Put partners on opposite sides of the room
-    - 10m to implement functions
+    - Create functions on right
-- Switch computers
+    - Test functions
-    - 10m to get game working
-    - CANNOT change function code
-- Come back together and see results
+    - Create programs that uses functions on left
 - Discuss
     - What was easy/hard?
     - What functions did you wish you had created?